[TOPOESIS]

 2019

 I’m interested in using letterforms as material, texture and subject.
 The components of the work– software-generated hillsides and associated texts–cycle in a symbiotic composition process whereby programming and code creates a situation for a literature with special capabilities and surprises.
-Some of the generations of experiments feature my own digitized handwriting in conversation with the pseudo-natural forms.

-In this way, I want to pull a thread through the era of the Anthropocene, our epoch in which people have permanently changed the physical landscape, revealed through the lens of language, for humans have now written and rewritten the earth.
+The work reflects on the sometimes imperceptible impacts of the Anthropocene, our epoch in which people have permanently changed the earth, revealed through the lens of language, for humans have now written and rewritten the planet.
 I generate and change the landscapes in code, using mathematics to refer to the process of anthropogenic manipulation of the planet.
-Some of the moments in time are captured and drawn with a pen plotter on paper.

 The writing for the project integrates my process-based method of language play with conceptual approaches to cartography and generative computational arts that rely on code to evolve and morph, bringing language into a dynamic relationship with representations of stratification, human history, and the very hills around us.